 states Bill Greenaway, Founding Board Member and first fund holder of The Foundation.

-The Founders Circle, our first donors who launched The Guelph Community Foundation, were comprised of 40 individuals and corporations in our community.
+The Founders Circle, are the first donors who launched The Guelph Community Foundation - they were comprised of 40 individuals and corporations in our community.
 “We wanted to offer a unique way for caring people to fulfill their charitable interests and strengthen our community”, states Ken Hammill, Guelph resident and Founder of The Guelph Community Foundation.

-2015: $559,890 granted to the community.
-We added 14 new funds to our portfolio of funds in 2015.
-We now manage $13.3 million in total dollars, We have granted over $3.6M since inception, to over 850 charitable projects.
+2015: GCF moved to our current street level location at 46 Cork Street East with $559,890 granted to the community.
+We added 14 new funds to our portfolio, and now manage $13.3 million in total dollars.
 In 2015 we celebrated our 15th Anniversary with a gala that raised $50,000.
-We hired a new Marketing Manager, Lianne Carter Ladner, and engaged a volunteer Coordinator Bev Watters.

 2013: Over $460,000 is granted out to the community.
-Pat McCraw, Founding Board Member & Grant Committee Member recieves The Caring Canadian Award.
-New Executive Director, Chris Willard joins The Foundation.
+Pat McCraw, Founding Board Member & Grants Committee Member receives The Caring Canadian Award.
+Executive Director, Chris Willard joins The Foundation.

 2011: Grants to the community are now over the $2 million mark and have had substantial impact in our community.
 With Guelph being the 5th fastest growing City in Canada, it presents change, emerging needs and new opportunities.
 Growing the GCF Community Fund becomes even more important to support charitable programs that support the entire community.
-Our 2nd Random Act of Kindness Day is launched with a flashmob in downtown Guelph (lead by U of G cheerleaders).
+Our 2nd Random Act of Kindness Day is launched with a flashmob in downtown Guelph.

 2010: The Foundation celebrates its 10th anniversary.
 Permanent endowment funds grow by 27% and we receive over $1.3 million in gifts of securities.
 Our first Random Act of Kindness Day is launched.